-While different types of bacteria have varying diets, they all require nutrients to provide energy.
+While different types of bacterium have varying diets, they all require nutrients to provide energy.
 Energy is necessary to fuel work inside the cell.
 Many bacteria use the carbon, nitrogen, phosphorus or sulfur from their nutrient source to produce energy.
-These elements are broken down during cellular respiration to make the energy molecule, adenosine triphosphate.
+These elements are broken down during cellular respiration to make a coenzyme called adenosine triphosphate, which transports that chemical energy to places within the cell that are consuming energy.
 Some bacteria get their energy from sunlight using unique metabolic methods.
 Scientists who grow bacteria in a laboratory use concentrated growth media containing readily available carbon, nitrogen, sulfur and phosphorus along with many vitamins and minerals.
-They choose different media depending on the preference of the bacteria they wish to grow.
+They choose different media depending on the preference of the bacterium they wish to grow.

 Bacteria Need a Source of Water